 CONTEXTUALLY HARMFUL CONTENT

 Imagine that you run a family friendly brand, or a specific product.
 Maybe a video game, an industry struggling with notoriously toxic communities, or a children’s clothing brand.
-You might want to be stricter, enforce clean language policies suitable for little eyes.
+You might want to be stricter and enforce clean language policies suitable for little eyes.
 This means that suddenly profanity becomes harmful for your page.

 Pharma brands should not enable users to discuss folk remedies or other medications with each other, as these conversations can potentially cause serious physical harm for the users, and big legal harm for the brand.